pantheon-systems/pantheon-advanced-page-cache/readme.txt

 See [CONTRIBUTING.md](https://github.com/pantheon-systems/wp-saml-auth/blob/master/CONTRIBUTING.md) for information on contributing.

 == Changelog ==
+= 1.2.4 (April 13, 2023) =
+* Adds surrogate key to post-type archive pages (eg, "portfolio") that's specific to that archive( eg "portfolio-archive"), and clears that archive where appropriate. [[#225](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/225)]

 = 1.2.3 (April 5, 2023) =
 * Bump tested up to version to 6.2